Demerits and Disadvantages of GST

 The GST (Goods and Service Tax) came into force in India on 1 July 2017 which stopped the applicability of other indirect taxes in India such as VAT, service tax, excise duty etc. After the implementation of GST, businesses in India were already following the previous old tax structure for three months which are April, May, and June.
 Due to which the businesses took more time to get adjusted with the new regime of tax.
-Apart from that in the beginning and till now also there are many confusion regarding the compliances of GST in the minds of the business owners.
+Apart from that in the beginning and till now also there are much confusion regarding the compliances of GST in the minds of the business owners.

 Is GST a complete online tax?

 With the current advancement and development of digitalization in India, there is a rapid increase in the online payment of transactions.
 Accordingly, the businesses are also participating in digital India campaign by switching their books of accounts from pen and paper to the adoption of digital records.
 The businesses are today filling their returns and also making the payment online.
 However, this system of online payment and registration may be a benefit for a large business but there are many small businesses that may not be able to adopt this system of tax payment.

 In India, most of the businesses owners who reside in small villages do not have that much of facility for access of internet even if there is a facility of internet they do not have that much of knowledge of payment and filling of GST returns online.
 The business owners from small villages generally don’t have processional competence to use digital software.

 The small and medium Enterprises will have high tax burden: